AlphaGit/alphas-manifesto-blog/_posts/2015-01-03-faceted-searches-with-mongodb-and-mongoose.md

 - `$unwind`: one `$unwind` step for every array property in the schema, so that they can be reported together
 - `$group`: `$addToSet` for every property, so that all possible non-duplicate values are reported as available for a specific property

-You can also <a href="https://github.com/AlphaGit/mongo-faceted/blob/01b6ac37e0c8b5e8bba4bb864c1b805e7b9e8157/poc/ImageModel.js">see how the approach can be applied without the library</a>, which was basically a proof-of-concept that I worked on before making this reusable as a library.
+You can also [see how the approach can be applied without the library](https://github.com/AlphaGit/mongo-faceted/blob/01b6ac37e0c8b5e8bba4bb864c1b805e7b9e8157/poc/ImageModel.js), which was basically a proof-of-concept that I worked on before making this reusable as a library.